almostearthling/when-command-docs/install.rst

   the one usually referred to throughout the documentation: ``when-command`` is considered to be in the path, and in the examples and instructions is invoked directly, omitting the full path prefix.

+.. [#autostart] Although an autostart entry is created, it remains inactive by default if the configuration is not modified in the applet settings.